-Declutter your home as much as possible, paying extra attention to guest bedroom, kitchen, and bathrooms.
-Include these on your checklist:
+Declutter your home as much as possible, paying extra attention to the guest bedroom, kitchen, and bathrooms.
+Include these on your home prep checklist:

 - Add arrangements of fresh flowers or greenery in your guest room and living areas.
-Even if you’re not interested in holiday decorating, these help make your home feel more inviting and festive.
+Even if you’re not interested in holiday decorating, these additions help make your home feel more inviting and festive.

 2. Create a Comfy Bed

 Designate a place for your guests to sleep.
 Whether it’s a guest room, kid’s room, office, or even a pull-out couch or air mattress in the living room, be sure to check off these to-dos:

 - Make the bed as comfortable and inviting as possible, regardless of the type of bed your guests will use.

 - Invest in a topper to add softness if guests are sleeping in an older bed, or air bed.